bentoml/BentoML/docs/source/bentocloud/how-tos/autoscaling.rst

 Setting this parameter means the Service will be automatically scaled on BentoCloud when the concurrent requests per replica exceeds the specified concurrency threshold.

-For instance, consider a scenario where ``concurrency`` is set to 32 and the Service is currently operating with 2 replicas.
-If the Service receives 100 concurrent requests, BentoCloud will automatically scale up to 4 replicas to effectively manage the increased traffic.
+For instance, consider a scenario where ``concurrency`` is set to 32 and the Service is currently operating with 2 replicas; in this case, the Service will not scale up until it handles over 64 requests simultaneously.
+For example, if the Service receives 100 concurrent requests, BentoCloud will automatically scale up to 4 replicas to effectively manage the increased traffic.
 Conversely, if the number of concurrent requests decreases to below 32, BentoCloud will intelligently scale down to 1 replica to optimize resource utilization.

 In general, the autoscaler will scale the number of replicas based on the following formula, permitted by the ``min_replicas`` and ``max_replicas`` settings in the deployment: